SkafteNicki/dtu_mlops/pages/faq.md

 for the exam report that you formulate the answers in your own words because it is intended for you do describe what you have been doing in your project. *The I in LLM stands for intelligence.*

+## I am a PhD student not enrolled at DTU, can I take the course ❔

+Yes, PhD students from other universities can attend the course.
+You can checkout [this page](https://www.dtu.dk/english/education/phd/intro/guest-phd/guest_courses) for more information or in general you can contact <phdcourses@dtu.dk> for more information.
+Do note that the registration deadline is usually in beginning of December.

 ## I am a foreign student and my home university doesn't accept pass/not pass, what can I do ❔

 We can give a grade on the Danish
 [7-point grading](https://ufm.dk/en/education/the-danish-education-system/grading-system) scale for foreign students who need it, where their home university does not accept pass/no-pass.
 You need to contact the course responsible [Nicki](mailto:nsde@dtu.com) within the first week of the course to request this.
-Secondly, make sure to also inform us about it during the oral part of the exam because we need to ask you additional questions to be able to give an exact grade.
+Secondly, we may need to further validate your work, so please be prepared for doing a short oral exam on one of the last days of the course.

 ## I am a EuroTEQ student, any special rules for me ❔

-You will be allowed to attend the oral part of the exam online and we will provide a special Slack channel for you, trying to make sure that you get the same help as students from DTU who can attend the course on campus.
+Not really, you will attend the course as any other student.
+However, we will provide a special Slack channel for you, trying to make sure that you can get the same help as students from DTU who can attend the course on campus.